GHHCommunity/BigEye6/README.md

 **🎭[BigEye6](https://github.com/GHHCommunity/BigEye6) is a Web Penetration Testing toolkit along with having some extra features and tools.
 It has more than 22 tools.
 Which has been developed by R00tDev1l of [GHHC](https://www.facebook.com/GHH.Community) &amp; the modules are developed/given by **k0w581k**.👨‍💻**

-##You must have python3 installed in your device##
+🔐 Username & Password has been given on the "[Username & Pass.txt](https://raw.githubusercontent.com/GHHCommunity/BigEye6/main/Username%20%26%20Pass.txt)" file 🗝\
-##Username & Password has given on the "Username & Pass.txt" file.🗝
+📝⚠ You must have python3 installed in your device ⚠📝

 ⚡**Installing steps==>>>**
 🎯 1.**pip install -r requirements.txt**